-Wishing to apply the latest technologies and concepts for the conservation of architectural heritage, AGP has produced several BIM models on historical buildings such as, here, the St Trophime Cloister in Arles or the Garnier opera in Paris.
+Wishing to apply the latest technologies and concepts for the conservation of architectural heritage, AGP has produced several BIM models on historical buildings such as, here, the St Trophime Cloister in Arles or the Garnier Opera in Paris.
 AGP has also produced, within the framework of the Callisto Sari project, the BIM model of the Palais d’Antin, a wing of the Grand-Palais that houses the Palais de la découverte.
 This model is visible in full-scale immersive projection for project monitoring and was selected for the first BIM d’Or awards.
-Convinced that this new data processing represents clear added value within the framework of a restoration or the study of an ancient monument, AGP stands as a forerunner.
+Convinced that this new data processing represents a clear added value within the framework of a restoration or the study of an ancient monument, AGP stands as a forerunner.

 Service industry and offices

 AGP has been commissioned to create BIM models of the two wings (east-west) of the Challenger head office for Bouygues.
-These models have notably been used for the layout of the building’s interior areas, a field in which AGP wishes to offer more systematic usage of the BIM model.
+These models have been particulary used for the layout of the building’s interior areas, a field in which AGP wishes to offer more systematic usage of the BIM model.